 Even the DIY approach will cost much more.
 A small freeze-dryer machine costs thousands of dollars.
 By contrast, even high-end dehydrators usually don’t cost more than $300.
 You can find some models for incredibly cheap or even make a dehydrator for free.

 Freeze-drying machines also use at least twice the amount of electricity per hour as dehydrator machines.
 There are also costs of maintaining the freeze dryer, like replacing oil.

 If you want to stockpile food for emergencies, it doesn’t get easier than buying freeze-dried foods.
 The best emergency food brands pack their freeze-dried foods so they last 15-25 years.
 There are no brands selling dehydrated food with comparable shelf lives.

 But dehydrating is more convenient than freeze-drying if you want to take the DIY approach to food storage and don’t necessarily need a 25-year shelf life.
 Dehydrators are easier to use, take up less space, and are faster and quieter.
 Here is how it breaks down.

 |Size of Typical Machine||19x17x13||18x22x29 inches|

 |Batch Time||1-24 hours||20-40 hours|

 The bottom line?

 If you are stockpiling food long-term, it’s likely worth the cost of buying a freeze dryer or buying from emergency food brands.
-If you just want a way to preserve fruits and veggies longer, then dehydrating is the way to go.
+Dehydrating is the way to go if you want to preserve fruits and veggies longer.